Federal Disaster Assistance & Crop Insurance Programs:

 Introduction

-The federal government currently assists farmers through its re-authorized programs from the 2008 Farm Bill which were first renewed by the 2014 Farm Bill, and again in the 2018 Farm Bill.
-These programs were established as part of an effort to avoid the traditional practice of issuing of “ad hoc” disaster assistance.
-The programs that were renewed are: the Tree Assistance Program (TAP), the Livestock Indemnity Program (LIP), the Livestock Forage Disaster Program (LFP), and the Emergency Assistance for Livestock, Honey Bees, and Farm-Raised Fish Program (ELAP).
-Additionally, the 2014 Farm Bill reauthorized the Noninsured Disaster Assistance Program and created two new coverage options.
+The federal government currently assists farmers through its re-authorized programs from the 2008 Farm Bill, which was first renewed by the 2014 Farm Bill and again in the 2018 Farm Bill.
+These programs were established as part of an effort to avoid the traditional practice of issuing “ad hoc” disaster assistance.
+The programs that were renewed are: the Tree Assistance Program (TAP), the Livestock Indemnity Program (LIP), the Livestock Forage Disaster Program (LFP), and the Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish Program (ELAP).
+The 2014 Farm Bill also reauthorized the Noninsured Disaster Assistance Program and created two new coverage options.
 The first is the Stacked Income Protection Plan (STAX), and the second is the Supplemental Coverage Option (SCO).
-One of the biggest differences between the 2008 and 2014 Farm Bills is that the 2014 Farm Bill no longer requires producers to purchase crop insurance or NAP, which were required under the 2008 Farm Bill.
-The current 2018 Farm Bill has made minimal changes to these sections, which reauthorizes them just as the 2014 did.
+One of the most significant differences between the 2008 and 2014 Farm Bills is that the 2014 Farm Bill no longer requires producers to purchase crop insurance or NAP, which was required under the 2008 Farm Bill.
+The 2018 Farm Bill has made minimal changes to these sections, reauthorizing them just as the 2014 Farm Bill did.
 A quick overview of the various changes the 2018 Farm Bill instituted is available here.

 Separate from the 2014 Farm Bill, the Farm Service Agency added another disaster assistance program in 2017.
-This newer disaster assistance program is referred to as the 2017 Wildfires and Hurricanes Indemnity Program (2017 WHIP).
-The recently passed 2018 Farm Bill has made some minor change affecting both of these categories.
+This newer program is referred to as the 2017 Wildfires and Hurricanes Indemnity Program (2017 WHIP).
+The recently passed 2018 Farm Bill has made some minor changes affecting both categories.

 Federal Crop Insurance